Lsozke/zMusRtUPpEaUZZ4CBR2gYw/README.md

 ## Components
 ---
-1. `Job Producer` - Connect to beanstalkd/tube and put a job, with payload and delay
+1. `Job Producer` - Put jobs to beanstalkd/tube, with payload and delay
-2. `Job Consumer` - Connect to beanstalkd/tube and reserve a job, destroy a job when done
+2. `Job Consumer` - Reserve jobs from beanstalkd/tube, destroy/bury a job when necessary
-3. `Forex` - Connect to a service provider (e.g. xe.com) to retrieve exchange rate
+3. `Forex` - Connect to a exchange rate service provider
-4. `Mongo Data Store` - Connect to a MongoDB to save data
+4. `Mongo Data Store` - Save data to MongoDB
 5. `Job Exit Strategy` - Make decision on when to exit a job
-6. `Consumer Worker` - Glue to above components into a flow
+6. `Worker` - Glue to above components into a flow

 ## Configurations
 ---
 * All external connectivity configurations are inside `lib/job_config.js`

-* Worker specific settings are inside `lib/consumer_worker.js`
+* Worker specific settings are inside `worker.js`
 ```
 const MAX_SUCCESS = 10;
 const MAX_FAIL = 3;
 const DELAY_SUCCESS = 60; // seconds
 const DELAY_FAIL = 3; // seconds
 ```

+## Testing
+---

+###### Unit tests
+* Cover major requirements, without external connectivity
+* Usually it should mock the underlying lib, here I just skip it

+###### Integration tests
+* Cover the connectivity to external services

 ## How to run
 ---